- What is the proposed Halligan Water Supply Project?

 Most of the negative environmental impacts will occur along the existing Halligan shoreline and upstream of the reservoir along a ¾-mile stretch of the North Fork of the Poudre River.
 These areas will be newly inundated from the reservoir expansion.
 Other negative impacts will be temporary and related to construction.

 Each impact has been thoroughly evaluated and will be described in the draft EIS.
-The City of Fort Collins is currently developing conceptual measures proposed to mitigate the adverse impacts of the project, which will be summarized in the Conceptual Mitigation Plan that will be released for public review and comment with the draft EIS.
+The City of Fort Collins is currently developing conceptual measures proposed to mitigate the adverse impacts of the project, which will be summarized in the Conceptual Mitigation Plan that was released for public review and comment with the draft EIS.

 - How will storing more water in Halligan affect flows in the Poudre River?